bthorne93/starter-hugo-academic/content/publication/a-generative-model-of-galactic-dust-emission-using-variational-inference/index.md

 ---
-title: A Generative Model of Galactic Dust Emission Using Variational Inference
+title: A Generative Model of Galactic Dust Emission Using Variational Autoencoders
 publication_types:
   - "2"
 authors: